seagull/PSExifToolWrapper/README.md

 ![image](https://github.com/seagull/PSExifToolWrapper/assets/241834/90163293-61fa-4324-aab9-4f631e555049)

 ## Changelog
-- Build 21: Initial release
+* Build 21: Initial release
-- Build 22: Made it so you can mash ENTER to analyse a file instead of forcing you to press Q
+* Build 22: Made it so you can mash ENTER to analyse a file instead of forcing you to press Q
-- Build 24: Added support for finding NTFS Alternative Data Streams, a feature EXIFTool bafflingly does not include
+* Build 24: Added support for finding NTFS Alternative Data Streams, a feature EXIFTool bafflingly does not include
+* Build 27:
+  - Exiting the tool now closes the command window instead of making _you_ do it
+  - We now pull **digital signatures** from applicable files (another feature ExifTool inexplicably lacks)
+  - We now automatically pull data if only one file was loaded in, with a subsequent choice to scrub the metadata or load it into a file (no more mashing the ENTER key)
+  - We now display the version of EXIFTool present on the device before updating it
+  - Writing a report to a file now produces a slick file-picker instead of forcing you to enter a file path